paulhamsh/Spark-Control-X/README.md

 - current 'bank'
 - which button sends which message

-The Sark Control X has 6 buttons which are programmed to send 6 different BLE messages to the amp (LIVE mode).
+It actions these messages:
+- set light RGB values

+Each configuration of the pedal has a set of six messages to send to the amp, each message assigned to a button.
-Internally, there are 8 banks which the pedal can be in.
+There are eight configuration 'banks' stored by the pedal

 Long pressing A increases the bank, Long pressing B decreases the bank.
 They are numbered 1 to 8.
 A long press of A when the bank is 8 has no effect.
 A long press of B when the bank is 7 has no effect.